libretime/libretime/docs/manual/now-playing/index.md

 ![](static/Screenshot420-Cancel_current_show.png)

 Items which are no longer available have an exclamation mark icon in the second column.
-This may happen for media files which were part of previous shows, and were removed from Airtime's library (main storage or watched folders) subsequently.
-Items which are included in forthcoming shows cannot be removed from the Library via the Airtime interface.
+This may happen for media files which were part of previous shows, and were removed from Libretime's library (main storage or watched folders) subsequently.
+Items which are included in forthcoming shows cannot be removed from the Library via the Libretime interface.

 ![](static/Screenshot421-Missing_file_icon.png)

 Advanced and simple library searches
 ------------------------------------

-In the top left corner of the page is an **Add / Remove Content** button which enables you to open Airtime's library.
+In the top left corner of the page is an **Add / Remove Content** button which enables you to open Libretime's library.

 ![](static/Screenshot422-Add_remove_content.png)

 In the library table which opens, the upper section is for the **Advanced Search Options**, which enable you to search within individual fields of the database such as **Title** or **Creator**.
-Like an Internet search engine, you do not have to type in the correct upper or lower case, press the **Enter** key, or even type the whole of the search term before matches from the Airtime library are displayed.
+Like an Internet search engine, you do not have to type in the correct upper or lower case, press the **Enter** key, or even type the whole of the search term before matches from the Libretime library are displayed.

 <img src="static/Screenshot574-Advanced_search.png" alt="Advanced search options" width="740" />